everops-mat/dockerbucket/ol9.md

 RUN dnf install oracle-epel-release-el9 -y \
  && dnf update -y \
  && dnf install -y ed joe tcl tcllib gcc make git gcc-gnat gprbuild \
-  gfortran fossil unzip python-pip golang awscli
+  gfortran fossil unzip python-pip golang awscli fpc fpc-src tcltls \
+  tcl-tclreadline tcl-thread tk
 @
 ```

 The different sections are setup based on how often they may be changed.
 The more likely some will change, the further down they should be to help
 minimize the layers that need to be rebuilt.

 ### Make sure we the user, volume, and workdir setup